databrary/policies/definitions.md

 Any *Identifiable Data*, *De-Identified Data*, *Non-Identifiable Data* or *Metadata*.

+### Contributed Data

+Any *Data* that an *Investigator* has contributed to Databrary and permitted Databrary to share with others.

 #### Excerpts

 An excerpt is a selection from a larger *Recording* that illustrates a particular point or demonstrates a finding.
 It is typically no more than a few seconds or minutes in length.
 Investigators or Affiliate Investigators may select segments of a recording as an excerpt for display in public settings if the Depicted Individuals have granted sharing permission that includes Public Showing.